DBHDS Site Redesign

 Results:

-• Breadcrumb trails clearly illustrate the user’s navigation path from the home page to their current location, enhancing their understanding of the site structure.
+Breadcrumb trails clearly indicate the user’s path from the homepage to their current location, helping users stay oriented and understand the site hierarchy.

 User Path